-The Gold Rush and the Emergence of San Francisco's Latin Quarter
+The Gold Rush and the Emergence of San Francisco's Latin Quarter, 1848-1875

-The Gold Rush of 1848 to 1852 attracted tens of thousands of people to the area from around the globe, including many from Latin America.
+The Gold Rush of 1848 to 1852 attracted tens of thousands of people to Northern California from around the globe, including many from Latin America.
 As noted in the Draft San Francisco Latino Historic Context Statement, "Mexicans, Chileans, Peruvians, and other South and Central Americans were among the earliest Forty-niners" and experienced Mexican miners from the State of Sonora who arrived in large numbers were likely the "first foreign nationals to reach the gold fields."
-The second largest group of foreign nationals to arrive was from Chile, representing thousands.
-Many people of Latin American descent who came to the area in search of gold eventually settled in San Francisco, specifically at the southern base of Telegraph Hill in a small area bounded generally by Kearny, Pacific, Jackson, and Montgomery streets.
-In 1849 the enclave, corresponding with the size of one city block by today's standards, was referred to in the press as "Little Chile."
+The second largest group of foreign nationals to arrive was from Chile, many of them skilled sailors, and numbered in the thousands.
+Many people of Latin American descent who came to the area in search of gold eventually settled in the seaport village of Yerba Buena, which represented a port of entry for many immigrant groups.
+By 1849, a small Chilean enclave formed at the southern base of Telegraph Hill in an area bounded generally by Kearny, Pacific, Jackson, and Montgomery streets, earning the nickname of "Little Chile."